 Club Level at Disney World

 One advantage to planning a trip to Disney World is the ability to customize your vacation exactly how you wish.
 From choosing your resorts to your restaurants, theme parks to FastPass+ rides, you call the shots.
 But – as is the case with so many things – the more enhancements you add on to your trip, the more magical AND expensive it becomes.
-And Disney vacations are not cheap to begin with so extra money spend better be worth it.
+And Disney vacations are not cheap, to begin with, so extra money spent better be worth it.
 Luckily, there is a way to splurge on concierge-style treatment without totally breaking the bank: Club Level at Disney World.

 When you consider how much you’ll be spending on your trip, adding a Club Level enhancement doesn’t cost you too much more in the grand scheme of things.
 This may come as a surprise to many people because most guests assume Club Level is significantly more.
 Or, they’ve never even heard of this perk in the first place.